gsinghg19/gsinghg19/README.md

 ### Hi there, I'm Gurpreet 👋

 :briefcase: I'm currently working as a software engineer.
-I have experience in react, react-native and currently I'm working on platform engineering projects.
+I have experience in react, react-native and currently I'm working on cloud engineering projects.

 <!-- <a href="https://github.com/anuraghazra/github-readme-stats">